 Staff are eligible for sick leave, also known as personal leave, to take time off work for personal illness and in certain circumstances, time off work to help care for ill or injured family members.
-Sick leave must not be used absences are not connected with ill health.
+Sick leave must not be used for absences that are not connected with ill health.

-Under the Children's Services Award, full time employees are entitled to 10 days of sick and carer's leave for each year of employment.
-Part time employees are entitled to the same leave entitlements on a prorata basis.
+Under the Children's Services Award 2010, full time employees are entitled to 10 days of sick and carer's leave for each year of employment.
+Part time employees are entitled to the same leave entitlements on a pro-rata basis.
 Sick leave accumulates each year.
 Casuals are not entitled to paid sick or carer's leave.
+[A registered agreement award or contract may set out different entitlements, however these cannot be less than the minimum stated above.]